moorepants/eme150a/content/pages/syllabus.rst

 Both reading and homework will be assigned from the textbook.
 A copy of the textbook will be available on two-hour reserve at the library.
-I will do my best to provide the homework in a way that doesn't require you purchase the book to read the problems.
+I will do my best to provide the homework in a way that doesn't require you purchase the book to read the problems but this is not guaranteed.
 Older editions will be more than sufficient for reading and studying.
-Keep in mind that this particular textbook is likely one of the better references to have for your career as a mechanical engineer.
+Keep in mind that this particular textbook is one of the better references to have for your career if you work in mechanical design.

 Assignments & Grades
 ====================